argshook/zettelkasten/about.md

 These few points were enough to prevent me from sharing.

 What i wanted is to have ability to simply hit `save` and have the note published.
-No other actions at all, just write something down, hit save and it's available online.
+No other actions at all, hit save and be done while notes automatically become available online.

 This is what this page is about - it's my collection of notes.
 They're mostly not well edited, sometimes weirdly formatted or unfinished.